redpanda-data/terraform-provider-redpanda/README.md

 1. Always run `make ready` before committing changes to ensure code quality and documentation accuracy.
 2. Use `make unit` for quick, local testing that doesn't require Redpanda credentials.
-3. Use `standup` and `teardown` for more complex testing during development
+3. Use `standup` and `teardown` for more complex manual testing during development
 4. Run the integration tests by tagging your PR with `ci-ready` to ensure all tests pass before merging.

 ## Contributing